 My mentors and seniors like the ones I got during my articleship, carved a guiding path for me in life, professionally and personally.
 And it's rightly said - Friends can make or break you.
 I always suggest choosing the right set of friends.
 In my case friends have been my strength.

 It was not even close to easy.
 I never studied more than 10 hours and 30 days in a stretch for CA Final.
-Here how it went:
+Here’s how it went:

-- 1st Attempt (2nd Grp): Did not study well but marks were okay.
+- 1st Attempt (2nd Group): Did not study well but marks were okay.
 ISCA failed me.
 Started an online business this time.

-- 2nd Attempt (2nd Grp): Again ISCA failed me.
+- 2nd Attempt (2nd Group): Again ISCA failed me.
 Online business was still running.
 I was busy with event management too.

-- 3rd Attempt (2nd Grp): Got an exemption in ISCA and cleared Grp 2.
-Still running online business and event management too.
+- 3rd Attempt (2nd Group): Got an exemption in ISCA and cleared Group 2.
+Still running online business and event management.

-- 4th Attempt (1st Grp): Audit failed me.
+- 4th Attempt (1st Group): Audit failed me.
 Suffered a loss, closed online business during this attempt.
 But love for event management continued.

-- 5th Attempt (1st Grp): Again audit failed me.
-I was busy with an investor in setting up his business as well.
+- 5th Attempt (1st Group): Again audit failed me.
+I was busy with an investor helping him set up his business as well.

-- 6th Attempt (1st Grp): I focused solely on my CA exams and cleared Grp 1.
-Finally a Qualified CA.
+- 6th Attempt (1st Group): I focused solely on my CA exams and cleared Group 1.
+Finally, I became a Qualified CA.

-During the low phases, I motivated myself by chatting with friends & my younger bro (He is pursuing PGDM from IIM Jammu and likes discussing business ideas).
+During the low phases, I motivated myself by chatting with friends & my younger brother (He is pursuing PGDM from IIM Jammu and likes discussing business ideas).

-- I kept learning something new like digital marketing / online selling.
-Currently, I do this by learning German language or reading articles on internal audit or researching about an idea (Research is my favorite part).
+I kept learning something new like digital marketing / online selling.
+Currently, I do this by learning the German language or reading articles on internal audit, or researching an idea (Research is my favorite part).

-I too had bad days like bad health issues of my father, financial crisis due to business loss but I just remained CALM thanks to my mom who toiled hard to let me study.
-I realized this much later that actually I was studying in ignorance.
-I did not know what was actually happening in my family.
+I too had bad days like bad health issues of my father, financial crisis due to business loss but I just remained calm thanks to my mom who toiled hard to let me study.
+I realized this much later that I was studying in ignorance.
+I did not know what was exactly happening in my family.
 Maybe I was foolish but luckily all turned out well.

-- Have faith and patience.
-Don't ever compare and you will be alright every single time.
+Have faith and patience.
+Don't ever compare yourself with others and you will be alright every single time.

-- Also by joining different communities and making time to be volunteers one can develop great self-confidence and skills to grow as a human.
-Do not restrict your self only to CA Studies,” he concluded.
+Also by joining different communities and making time to be volunteers one can develop great self-confidence and skills to grow as a human.
+Do not restrict yourself only to CA Studies.